Museum

 The museum should be alive.

-Rex left us with a monumental body of work and a compelling story, but the narrative is not complete.
+A museum dedicated to a single artist—particularly to an artist who is no longer producing work—can quickly become a mausoleum if the collection remains static.
+Rex left us with a monumental body of work and a compelling story, but his story is not complete.
 We will collaborate with a new generation of artists, writers, and naturalists through educational and residency programming so that Rex’s work can be referenced and exhibited side-by-side with fresh new perspectives.

 Timeline